aammya8/cse15l-lab-reports/lab-report-1.md

 ## Lab Report 1: Remote Access 🚗 💨💨💨
 Tutorial for incoming 15L students on how to log into a course-specific account on ieng6.
+SSH stands for Secure Shell and it is a network protocol that lets two computers communicate and transfer data/information securely.

 ---